juice-shop/pwning-juice-shop/part3/translation.md

 ### How to participate?

 1. Create an account at Crowdin and log in.
-2. Visit the project page https://crowdin.com/project/owasp-juice-shop
+2. Visit the project invitation page <https://crowdin.com/project/owasp-juice-shop/invite>
 3. Pick a language you would like to help translate the project into
 4. In the _Files_ tab select the listed source file `en.json`
 5. Pick an untranslated label (marked with a red box) and provide a translation